 MarshMind's predictive behavioral modeling system maps tripletail concentration probability along the Charleston ICW marker system and nearshore buoy lines, executing autonomous environmental analysis that activates species-specific scoring only within the June–September presence window.
 The continuously evolving deep-learning architecture processes known marker and buoy habitat signatures to identify which sections of the ICW corridor carry the highest probability of visible, catchable fish on any given day.

-Every Charleston zone scored live for Tripletail — and all 12 other inshore species.
-Tide, water temp, habitat, and bait cycles processed before you leave the dock.
+Every Charleston inshore zone scored live for Tripletail and 12 other species.
+Tide, water temp, seasonal patterns, and habitat — all factored in real time.